AngadSawadh/AngadSawadh/README.md

 ## About Me
 - :brain: Person with rational and analytical mind
 - :globe_with_meridians: Web developer with love for analytics and machine learning
-- :thought_balloon: Dream to create a startup in the field of financial analytics field
+- :thought_balloon: Dream to create a startup in the field of financial analytics
 - :mortar_board: Studying Electrical Engineering at NIT Surat (Batch of 2022)
 - :camera: A decent photographer